Fusiliers Mont-Royal: Perpetuations

 Les Fusiliers Mont-Royal perpetuate the 2nd and 3rd Battalions (City of Montreal) (1812–15), Longue-Pointe and Pointe-Claire Divisions (1812–15), the 69th Battalion (Canadien-Français), CEF and the 150th Battalion (Carabiniers Mont-Royal), CEF.

 Operational history

 North-West Rebellion

 The battalion was mobilized for active service, under the designation 65th Mounted Rifles, "Mount Royal Rifles" on 10 April 1885.
 It served in the Alberta Column of the North West-Field Force.
 The battalion was removed from active service on 24 July 1885.

-The Great War
+Great War

 Details of the regiment were placed on active service on 6 August 1914 for local protective duty.

 The 69th Battalion (Canadien-Français), CEF was authorized on 10 July 1915 and embarked for Britain on 17 April 1916.
 The battalion provided reinforcements to the Canadian Corps in the field until 4 January 1917, when its personnel were absorbed by the 10th Reserve Battalion, CEF.
 The battalion was disbanded on 30 August 1920.